 Spicy Thai Cuisine

-Thai cuisine has a reputation for being overly spicy, which include Green Curry, Spicy Papaya Salad and spicy Thai soup with Prawns.
-Thai cuisine is a balance between various flavors including sour, spicy, salty, sweet and bitter.
+Thai cuisine has a reputation for being overly spicy, which includes Green Curry, Spicy Papaya Salad, and spicy Thai soup with Prawns.
+Thai cuisine is a balance of various flavors including sour, spicy, salty, sweet, and bitter.
 One absolute aspect of Thai cuisine is the use of fresh spices and herbs and also the insertion of fermented fish sauce in almost every fish.
 Rice is the staple food for Thais, which is eaten with most meals.
 Thailand is the largest exporter of rice in the world.
-Its rice contain more than one strain, each of which possess its own flavor and characteristic.
+Its rice contains more than one strain, each of which possesses its own flavor and characteristic.
 Jasmine rice is the most appreciated Thai rice and sweet aromatic long grain rice that is native to Thailand.

 Special Thai Noodles

-In Thailand, Thai noodles are quite common and most of the dishes are grilled or stir-fried served with rice.
-Chicken, pork, and fish are all prepared in a variety of ways and chopped into small-sized pieces and stir-fried with different spices such as chili, basil and garlic.
-Thai food also contains Thai salad or Yam, Thai curry and soup, Thai fruit, Thai desserts, Thai beer and beverages and much more.
+In Thailand, Thai noodles are quite common and most of the dishes are grilled or stir-fried and served with rice.
+Chicken, pork, and fish are all prepared in a variety of ways and chopped into small-sized pieces, and stir-fried with different spices such as chili, basil, and garlic.
+Thai food also contains Thai salad or Yam, Thai curry and soup, Thai fruit, Thai desserts, Thai beer and beverages, and much more.

 Thai Music and Dance

 Thai classical music and dance are immensely esteemed symbols of national heritage.
-Originally, the classical music was played at court and was based on Khmer models.
-There are three types of orchestral groups for Thai classical music: Khruang sai which is usually heard in indoor instrumental settings, mahori which is mixed ensemble that usually accompanies vocalists.
+Originally, classical music was played on the court and was based on Khmer models.
+There are three types of orchestral groups for Thai classical music: Khouang sai which is usually heard in indoor instrumental settings, mahori which is mixed ensemble that usually accompanies vocalists.
 There were a number of specialized schools that were established to train classical dancers and musicians as Thai music turned out to be a field of study at the university level.

 Meditation Centers in Thailand

-Thailand is a nation which is filled with opportunities for once-in-a-lifetime kind of travel experience.
-You begin with the mountain village in the north or the incredible beaches in the south, it offers tourists with diverse attractions and a memorable and rewarding experience in its own way.
+Thailand is a nation that is filled with opportunities for a once-in-a-lifetime kind of travel experience.
+You begin with the mountain village in the north or the incredible beaches in the south, it offers tourists diverse attractions and a memorable and rewarding experience in their own way.